aoluwolerotimi/Kickstarter-Success-Prediction/README.md

-# Kickstarter Success Prediction
+# Predicting Kickstarter Success

 In this predictive analytics project, I've developed a model to predict the success or failure of a given Kickstarter fundraising campaign using a gradient boosted random forest classifier

 ## Context & Summary of Results
 [Kickstarter](https://www.kickstarter.com/about) is a crowdfunding platform with a focus on bringing creative projects to life.

-As part of a data mining course, I was tasked with developing a classification model which would be evaluated solely on the accuracy of its predictions on a completely unseen dataset.
+As part of a data mining course, I was tasked with developing a classification model which would be evaluated solely on the accuracy of its predictions on an unseen dataset.
 The model could only use attributes which would be known at the time a project is published on the platform.

 Upon evaluation, my final CV score was 72.1% - near the average of 72.5% across 84 analytics students.
+The maximum accuracy achieved was 76.6%.
 During my own model creation process, I achieved ~72% accuracy during training and ~73% accuracy on a test set.
 Overall, this demonstrated the appropriate balance between bias and variance that is characteristic of a stable and generalizable model.

 ## Process